 There is an ideal dishwasher for everyone.
 Consider the five things below to find yours.

-Entry-level or budget dishwashers have fewer features and can be noisier and have fewer loading options.
+Entry-level or budget dishwashers such as these under £300 have fewer features and can be noisier and have fewer loading options.

-Some premium models are super-quiet and have more fancy features such as extra-clean cycles, height-adjustable racks, lots of flatware slots, three racks instead of the usual two, fold down prongs, loading aids, interactive touch controls, time and heat controls, sensors and other smart functions.
+Some premium models are super-quiet (see the quietest here) and have more fancy features such as extra-clean cycles, height-adjustable racks, lots of flatware slots, three racks instead of the usual two, fold down prongs, loading aids, interactive touch controls, time and heat controls, sensors and other smart functions.

 Freestanding models are less expensive than integrated models, and can cost anything from about £200 to over £1000.
 A reasonably priced freestanding dishwasher is the Bosch SMS40C32GB ActiveWater.